-Laidet and his team have successfully applied their experience in watch manufacturing, distribution, and digital marketing to breathe new life into many of Nivada Grenchen’s historic watch designs, staying as faithful as possible aesthetically, with modernized Swiss movements, cases, sapphire glass — at attractive prices.
+Laidet and his team have successfully applied their experience in watch manufacturing, distribution, and digital marketing, to breathe new life into many of Nivada Grenchen’s historic watch designs, staying as faithful as possible aesthetically — with modernized Swiss movements, cases, and sapphire glass.

 The company is humble and continues to use customer feedback — particularly on Instagram — to right-size what they offer based on what consumers actually want.
 In my opinion, very few watch companies operate this way.
 For instance, when consumers told Nivada Grenchen that some of the automatic-equipped chronograph movements were too thick (something that’s very important to consumers), they made changes to their marketing plan and focused more on thinner movements.
 And the Antarctic is no exception, measuring just 11.1 mm in thickness (not including the date cyclops).